alukosdev/ccsp/index.md

 ---

 :::banner
-This project was created, is maintained, and continues to be updated by one individual.
+This project was created, is maintained, and continues to be updated by a single person.
 If you are interested in contributing, please consider [donating](https://www.paypal.com/donate/?business=EEFDLRY7AJ8KN&no_recurring=0&currency_code=USD){ target="_blank" }. ❤️
 :::

 !!!warning